We are no longer accepting applications for Fall 2015. Please come back to this site

 - APPLICATION TO THE GRADUATE SCHOOL - Complete the Online Application for The Graduate School.
 Click here to access application.
 When completing this application it is extremely important that you complete it in its entirety including submitting the application fee.
 Make certain apply to begin in the Fall 2015 term and to choose the cohort for which you are applying to so that your application is considered in the correct applicant pool.
 If either of these is incorrect it may cause your application to not be considered for acceptance.

 - OFFICIAL TRANSCRIPTS - Submit ALL official transcripts from all post-secondary institutions you have attended.
 This includes those courses that show as transfer credit on another transcript.
 You must send all transcripts from the institutions where you completed the coursework regardless of whether it appears on another transcript as transfer credit.
 Failure to do so will result in a delay in your application being complete and possibly not being considered for acceptance if all transcripts are not received by the deadline.
 Some institutions will take longer than others to issue transcripts, be sure to request them well before the deadline.
 If you have a foreign transcript you must adhere to the Graduate Studies requirements for a transcript evaluation which you will find by clicking here and then choosing International Degree Seeking.

 - GRE SCORES - submit an official GRE score report taken within the last 5 years.

 - ESSAY – Submit a written essay describing why you want to be a speech-language pathologist using the following guidelines.
-The essay should be in 12-point Times New Roman font, double-spaced, and should not be longer than 1 page.
+The essay should be in 12-point Times New Roman font, double-spaced, and should not be longer than one page.
 The essay should have your full name and date at the top of each page should you choose to submit more than one page.

 - REFERENCES - List of 3 references and contact information.
 Click here for form to use.